dnery/plush/README.md

-# Farst
+# SHue
-An attempt at a job control shell in C.
+A dream coming true with a job control shell in C.

 ## Progress
 Job control is fully implemented.
 Functionality is still limited to a simple